 What is CSPM?

-According to Gartner, nearly all successful attacks on cloud services are the result of customer misconfiguration, mismanagement, and mistakes.
+Nearly all successful attacks on cloud services are the result of customer misconfiguration, mismanagement, and mistakes.
 In fact, 99 percent of cloud security issues will be the customer’s fault through 2025, according to the research firm.

 A Brief History of CSPM

-The cloud migration boom led to a data security crisis, as businesses quickly realized that they needed advanced mechanisms and processes to protect their digital environments and secure their data.
+The cloud migration boom led to a data security crisis, as businesses quickly realized that they needed advanced mechanisms and processes to protect their new digital environments and secure their data.

 Early CSPM solutions enabled businesses to identify their cloud environments, monitor for changes, and leverage policy visibility to ensure consistent enforcement across multiple cloud providers.